sunderedsystems/s5e.sunderedsystems.com/docs/level-3-spells.md

 ## Haste
 **Target:** Constitution
-**Effect:** Target’s speed doubles, gains +1 action per turn (attack, dash, disengage), and +2 to checks.
+**Effect:** Gains 20ft Movement and +2 to checks.
 When spell ends, the creature can't move or act for 1 turn.
 **Duration:** concentration
 **Scaling (SD):** +1 SD = +1 target